-The Affordable Care Act (ACA)established a minimum set defines a set of health services that must be covered by all new insurance plans in the State Insurance Exchanges starting in 2014, called the Essential Health Benefits (EHBs).
+The Affordable Care Act (ACA) established a minimum set of health services that must be covered by all Qualified Health Plans sold in the State Insurance Exchanges called the Essential Health Benefits (EHBs).

 The EHBs include services within the following 10 categories:

 - Emergency services

 - Mental health and substance use disorder services, including behavioral health treatment

 - Rehabilitative and habilitative services and devices